-- In the Navigation pane, click Guided Configuration, and then on the NetVault Configuration Wizard 1 page, click Install Software/Add Clients. - 2 On the Select Software/Add Clients page, select Install NetVault software on remote machines. - In the Package Store list, select the repository that contains the installation packages that you want to 3 deploy. - 4 To add plug-in packages, click Add NetVault plug-in package, and then complete the following steps: - In the Select Packages for Deployment dialog box, select the check boxes corresponding to the а ".npk" binary files that you want to use, and click OK. - b Click Next. - 5 On the Machines to Have NetVault Software Installed page, click Choose Machines, and select From available machines. - 6 On the NetVault Machine Details tab, select the client that you want to add, and click OK. - To add more machines, repeat Step 5 and Step 6.
-7 - To submit the task, click Install Software/Add Clients.
-8
+- 1 In the Navigation pane, click Guided Configuration, and then on the NetVault Configuration Wizard page, click Install Software/Add Clients. - 2 On the Select Software/Add Clients page, select Install NetVault software on remote machines. - 3 In the Package Store list, select the repository that contains the installation packages that you want to deploy. - 4 To add plug-in packages, click Add NetVault plug-in package, and then complete the following steps: - a In the Select Packages for Deployment dialog box, select the check boxes corresponding to the ".npk" binary files that you want to use, and click OK. - h Click Next - 5 On the Machines to Have NetVault Software Installed page, click Choose Machines, and select From available machines. - 6 On the NetVault Machine Details tab, select the client that you want to add, and click OK. - 7 To add more machines, repeat Step 5 and Step 6. - 8 To submit the task, click Install Software/Add Clients.